pythondecal/pythondecal.github.io/.ipynb_checkpoints/index-checkpoint.md

 ## Logistics

-- **Class Times**: Mondays & Wednesdays, 4:00–5:00 PM
+- **Class Times**: Mondays & Wednesdays, 11:00–12:00 PM
 - **Location**: Campbell Hall 131
 - **Units**: 2

 ## How to Apply

-To apply for the Fall 2025 semester, please [fill out this Google Form](https://forms.gle/rrsHmvT1r6EB1xut8).
+To apply for the Spring 2026 semester, please [fill out this Google Form](https://forms.gle/r6VREbYWYhLaYD4R8).

-Applications are due no later **August 29th, 2025**.
-Enrollment codes will be sent out on a rolling basis before our first lecture on **August 27th at 4:00 PM in 131 Campbell Hall**.
+Applications are due no later **January 20th, 2025**.
+Enrollment codes will be sent out on a rolling basis before our first lecture on **January 21st at 4:00 PM in 131 Campbell Hall**.

 ## Check out Final Projects from Spring 2025